Fall Registration NOW OPEN!

-1. DISCOVERY: The teen group will participate in five Saturday outings per season plus a spring overnight.
-Students develop skills in building community and social relationships in the outdoors. $320 for the fall season and $348 for spring.
-See calendar below.
+1. DISCOVERY: The teen group will participate in five Saturday outings per season.
+Students develop skills in building community and social relationships in the outdoors. $320 for the fall season.

 2. IMMERSION: The ultimate challenge of skills and survival training that we have ever developed.
-Immersion students will have the opportunity to meet on 3 Fridays or Saturdays per month at the OWLE campsite to work with their own instructor on appropriately challenging projects. $520 per season or make your own schedule at $70 per day.
-Hours are 10-4.
+Students meet each week at the OWLE campsite to work with their own instructor on appropriately challenging projects.

 3. FIRE CIRCLE: A combination of the Discovery and Immersion programs.
-Fire Circle students receive unlimited attendance to the Friday or Saturday Immersion Program meetings plus the Discovery Program outings (including the spring overnight). $685 per season.
+Fire Circle students receive unlimited attendance to the Friday or Saturday Immersion Program meetings plus the Discovery Program outings.

 “Our youngest son is so looking forward to joining Pathfinders with his brother, and to learn about nature from your wonderful staff.
 We are thrilled too, that our boys have such an amazing opportunity (I wish we had such an opportunity when we were young).” – Mother of four boys